-What Can a Handyman Do in Wayne in Wayne County, Georgia?
+What Can a Handyman Do Without a License in Wayne in Wayne County, Georgia?

 In Georgia, most “handyman” work can be done without a state contractor license only when you stay below Georgia’s contractor licensing threshold and avoid regulated trades (electrical/plumbing/HVAC/gas).
 For larger jobs (or jobs that cross into regulated trades), you generally need the appropriate state contractor license and/or state trade license, plus a local business license (occupational tax certificate) where you operate (city/county).